Out of a Thai cave, and now to a filming studio in Los Angeles.

 A picture accompanying the tweet shows her with all 13 from the team beaming at the camera, wearing what appear to be Ellen-brand football jerseys at the show's California studio.

-Also seated on the sofa with them is Swedish football star Zlatan Ibrahimovic, the former Paris Saint-Germain and Manchester United player and now, LA Galaxy forward.
+Also seated on the sofa with them is Swedish football star Zlatan Ibrahimovic, the former Manchester United player and now LA Galaxy forward.

 This is probably the Thai boys' highest-profile international television appearance since their gripping three-day rescue in early July from Chiang Rai's Tham Luang Cave, after being trapped inside for more than two weeks.

-But the team seem to have slowly warmed up to the publicity being thrust upon them.
+But the team seems to have slowly warmed up to the publicity being thrust upon them.

 An interactive exhibition by Thailand's Culture Ministry on the rescue mission opened in Bangkok in August.

-In the past few months, several documentary makers, Hollywood producers and journalists have also tussled to get various films and book deals off the ground.
+In the last few months, several documentary makers, Hollywood producers and journalists have also tussled to get various films and book deals off the ground.